Pseudo-Anosov maps with small stretch factors on punctured surfaces: Construction of the maps

+The homology class $[P_{n,k}^r]=[P_{n,k}] + r[F_{n,k}]$ is clearly integral.
+It is primitive as well, since there is a curve in $M_{n,k}$ that intersects $P_{n,k}$ transversely and exactly once, while avoiding $F_{n,k}$.
+The class $[P_{n,k}^r]$ is integral and primitive and lies in the fibered face $\mathcal{C}_{n,k}$, and hence by Theorem \ref{thurston} is the fiber of a fibration of $M_{n,k}$.
+The monodromy $f_{n,k}$ corresponding to one fibration for $\mathcal{C}_{n,k}$ is pseudo-Anosov, hence every monodromy corresponding to this face and coming from the first return map of the suspension flow is pseudo-Anosov \cite[Lemma 14.12]{fathi1979travaux}.
+In particular, $f_{n,k}^r$ is pseudo-Anosov.

-Therefore the surfaces $S_r$ are norm minimizing and their genera cover the range between $g_k$ and $g_{k+1}$.
-Note that the singularities of the stable foliation of $f$ that are fixed by the map $f$, are the $2n$ intersection points of the axis of $\rho_1$ with $S$.
-Moreover the surface $F$ can be isotoped away from these $2n$ singularities.
-This shows that if we look at the monodromy of the fibration of $S_r$, then the corresponding $2n$ singularities are still fixed by the monodromy.
+Note that the singularities of the stable foliation of $f_{n,k}$ that are fixed by the map $f_{n,k}$, are the $2n$ intersection points of the axis of $\rho_1$ with $P_{n,k}$.
+Moreover the surface $F_{n,k}$ can be isotoped to be transverse to the suspension flow and be disjoint from the orbit of these $2n$ singularities (see the proof of Lemma \ref{genustwosurface}).
+This shows that if we look at the monodromy $f_{n,k}^r$ of the fibration of $P_{n,k}^r$, the corresponding $2n$ singularities are still fixed by $f_{n,k}^r$. \end{proof}